 Key West’s Southernmost Beach Resort includes an adult-only collection of rooms in La Mer House and Dewey House, a chic, vintage property nestled in a Victorian house.
 There are several types of guest rooms (the ocean view rooms are recommended) and your stay includes breakfast, daily turn-down service and access to an oceanfront terrace and private gardens.
 The resort also has a spa, several pools and a beach, as well as numerous dining options.
 The overall resort allows families, so expect kids in the public areas, but La Mer House and Dewey House is an oasis within the property.
 While in Key West, be sure to visit the Ernest Hemingway Home and Museum and take a stroll down Duval Street, where you’ll find plenty of bars, restaurants and shops.

 Palm Springs is an amazing getaway any time of year, especially if you can lay out by a swimming pool that’s blissfully free of children.
 Sparrow’s Lodge, a historic property with ties to old Hollywood, is rustic but luxe, with 20 rooms that purposefully lack TVs and phones.
-Grab a meal at the Barn Kitchen or book a treatment in the open-air massage tent (the “Two Birds Couples Massage” is recommend for those on a romantic weekend away).
+Grab a meal at the Barn Kitchen or book a treatment in the open-air massage tent (the “Two Birds Couples Massage” is recommended for those on a romantic weekend away).
 Borrow one of the hotel’s bikes to explore town.
 The Palm Springs Art Museum boasts a vast collection of modern art while Bootlegger Tiki is the spot for an evening cocktail (or four).
 Be sure to hop on the Aerial Tramway, which carries visitors over Chino Canyon to a hilltop museum and restaurant with scenic desert views.

 Get back to the Old West in style at Triple Creek Ranch, a resort located in the Bitterroot Mountain Range of the Montana Rockies.
 As a Relais & Châteaux property, visitors can expect luxury touches and high-end amenities, but it’s also a great place to enjoy the rustic setting of a traditional ranch.
 The resort is all-inclusive, so your meals and activities are part of the price, and the accommodations include log cabins and ranch homes.
 Enjoy the outdoor fire pit, swimming pool or sauna, and hit the trails on a horseback ride through the woods.
 There’s also fishing, nature safaris, archery and hiking, and in the winter guests can go skiing (the resort will outfit you with everything you need) or “skijoring” (skiing, but like, with horses).
 It’s like you're a cowboy, except with access to a wine cellar and very soft sheets.

 Known as a spa with guest rooms, The Standard Spa, Miami Beach has everything you might want for a beachside vacation without kids.
 The spa offerings are serious, from outdoor hot tubs to hydrotherapy pools to yoga classes, and there’s even a mud lounge and hammam.
 The rooms are sparse but chic, and it’s worth booking one of the opulent Bath Terrace rooms, which feature, of course, a bathtub on the terrace.
-Grab a bite at the hotel or head out into town to one of the many nearby eateries (Amara at Paraiso is recommend).
+Grab a bite at the hotel or head out into town to one of the many nearby eateries (Amara at Paraiso is recommended).
 There are also tons of great local bars, from Le Chick to Employees Only to Melinda’s Mezcal Bar.

 While it’s impossible to escape the throngs of children in Times Square or in line for the Empire State Building, New York City can be the perfect adults-only vacation destination.
 Book a room at The Bowery House, a hip, loft-style hotel with a rooftop garden and a blissfully kid-free vibe.
 The rooms are compact, with shared bathrooms, but the prices are seriously low—especially for NYC—making it easy to spend your hard-earned cash at restaurants, museums and cocktail bars around the city.
 The downtown Manhattan neighborhood is great for exploring, too, with Soho and the Lower East Side right at your doorstep.
 Don’t miss the New Museum, a contemporary art museum, around the corner, and grab a few drinks at Attaboy, a speakeasy cocktail bar worth the wait.